Some Fulton County polls seeing long lines, experiencing problems

 While residents across the county and state had to contend with not only using Georgia’s new voting machines and dealing with health and safety restrictions put in place due to the COVID-19 pandemic, residents voting at this precinct had to also deal with a precinct change.
 The county moved it from Highpoint Episcopal Community Church after its worshipping community closed in January.

-At Central Park, voter Shannon Christian told Capital Beat she was angered because Fulton elections officials appeared to be unprepared for the election.
+At Central Park, voter Shannon Christian told Capitol Beat she was angered because Fulton elections officials appeared to be unprepared for the election.
 She said she was “outraged” as her wait in line neared three hours.

-Voicemail and email messages to Rick Barron, director of the Fulton Department of Registration and Elections, seeking comment and more information were not immediately returned.
+A voter at the Cathedral of St. Philip said she had to wait two hours to vote.

-Check back with the Neighbor for updates throughout the day on voter turnout and the election.
+Check back with the Neighbor for updates throughout the day on voter turnout and election results.

 (0) comments